 Choose whether to save backups in the Plesk server storage if their upload to FTP storage fails (Save backups in the server storage if the upload to FTP fails).

 Backing up to the server storage is possible only for users with the permissions Backup and restoration of subscription data using the server storage or Backup and restoration of account data using the server storage.

 You can select the type of protection for all Plesk backups stored in the server (local) repository:

-- Plesk’s encryption key.
-By default, all backups created in Plesk are encrypted with an internal key.
+Plesk’s encryption key.
+By default, certain sensitive data inside a backup (for example, passwords of Plesk accounts) are encrypted with an internal key.
 The key is unique to each Plesk installation.
 Encrypting backups with Plesk keys is convenient but has certain limitations.
 When users restore backups created in other Plesk installations, the data is restored, but the original user passwords are lost, and new passwords are generated instead.
 In this case, the users will receive password change notifications by email.
 If you are going to restore a backup on another Plesk installation and want to avoid changing user passwords, use the Specified password option.

-- Specified password.
-You can specify a server-wide password to protect backups.
+Specified password.
+You can specify a server-wide password to protect certain data inside a backup.
 This type of protection is preferable and can be recommended in most cases.
 In particular, this may be useful in case of multiple Plesk installations, or if you store a backup on a mounted drive and use it for restoration if the drive with Plesk crashes.
 To restore all Plesk data including user passwords, you have to provide the same password that was specified for the backup.

 The security settings described above are related to the backups stored in the server (local) repository only.
 If you are going to store a backup on an FTP server, please configure password protection in the FTP storage settings.
 For details, see Configuring Remote Storage.